-The prohibition does not apply to vessels fishing within the closed areas exclusively with creels, scallop dredges and, trawls used for fishing for Norway lobsters (article 3(2) and (3)).
+The prohibition does not apply to vessels fishing within the closed areas exclusively with scallop dredges, creels and trawls used for fishing for Norway lobsters (articles 3(2) and (3)).

-The Order gives British sea fishery officers powers to enforce the Order, including power to detain a vessel in port (article 4).
+The Order gives British sea-fishery officers powers to enforce the Order, including power to detain a vessel in port (article 4).